 The user can be rest assured regarding the security, by creating keys at the Function level.
 If there is a key created for a Function, then the Function expects the key to behave as a header to authorize any Http request.
 If no key is created, then Http requests do not require any authorization.
 Serverless360 now provides the capability to manage keys at the Function level.

 Azure Function supports different types of triggers like Http, Service Bus Queue, Timer, etc. There may be scenarios where an invocation of the Function fails, and the user needs to revoke it.
 There is no possibility to do it rather than posting the message of the failed invocation to the Trigger of the Function (this is not feasible in Timer triggered Function).
 Serverless360 provides the capability to invoke the Function by sending a message to the Trigger.
 The User can achieve this by providing the Trigger details in the Invoke Function screen and by sending the message.
 For instance, if the Function is a Service Bus Queue triggered, the user can provide the Queue connection details and post the message.
 In good order, the Triggers supported in Serverless360 are Service Bus Queue, Service Bus Topic, Event Grid and Http.

-In-Addition to the Composite Application dashboard Serverless360 also provides Function App Default dashboards for each Function App associated with the Composite Application.
+In-Addition to the Business Application dashboard Serverless360 also provides Function App Default dashboards for each Function App associated with the Business Application.
 In each default dashboard, the user can view the default widgets with the following key metrics being highlighted.

 - Function Execution Count